 Using a mouthpiece or face mask with the nebulizer, inhale the prescribed dose of medication into your lungs as directed by your doctor, usually 3 or 4 times daily as needed.
 Each treatment usually takes about 5 to 15 minutes.
 Use this medication only through a nebulizer.
 Do not swallow or inject the solution.
 Do not mix with other medicines in your nebulizer.
 To prevent infections, clean the nebulizer and mouthpiece/face mask according to the manufacturer's directions.

 Dosage is based on your medical condition, age, weight, and response to treatment.
-Do not increase your dose or use it more frequently than prescribed without your doctor's approval.
+Do not increase your dose or use this drug more often than prescribed without your doctor's approval.
+Using too much of this medication will increase your risk of serious (possibly fatal) side effects.

-Learn which of your inhalers/medications you should use every day and which you should use if your breathing suddenly worsens.
-Ask your doctor what to do if you have worsening cough or shortness of breath, wheezing, increased sputum, or worsening peak flow meter readings.
-Learn when you can self-medicate and when you should get medical help right away.
+Learn which of your inhalers/medications you should use every day (controller drugs) and which you should use if your breathing suddenly worsens (quick-relief drugs).
+Ask your doctor ahead of time what you should do if you have new or worsening cough or shortness of breath, wheezing, increased sputum, worsening peak flow meter readings, waking up at night with trouble breathing, if you use your quick-relief inhaler/medication more often (more than 2 days a week), or if your quick-relief inhaler/medication does not seem to be working well.
+Learn when you can treat sudden breathing problems by yourself and when you must get medical help right away.

 Additional Ventolin Solution Information